-- Once you have a potential solution, stop and check to see if it works and makes complete sense. - Double check to make sure that all of the conditions related to the problem are satisfied by your potential solution.
+- Once you have a potential solution, check to see if it works. - Double check to make sure that all of the conditions related to the problem are satisfied by your potential solution.
 Also double check any computations involved in finding your solution. - If you find that your solution does not work, there may be only a simple mistake between you and a correct solution.
-Look for a quick fix before scrapping your current idea and remember what you tried since it is likely that at least part of what you tried will end up being useful.
+Try to fix or modify your current attempt before scrapping it.
+Remember what you tried it is likely that at least part of it will end up being useful.